 You will need the necessary documents to work and stay legally in Indonesia:

-A stay visa or a temporary stay permit (KITAS) is a type of visa in Indonesia that allows you to remain in the country while you work.
-A KITAS must be sponsored by an employer or a spouse.
+A stay visa or a temporary stay permit (KITAS) or also known as ITAS is a type of visa in Indonesia that allows you to remain in the country while you work.
+An KITAS/ITAS must be sponsored by an employer or a spouse.

-An investor KITAS is a great choice for many investors due to its many benefits including easy application and work permit fee waiver.
+An investor KITAS/ITAS is a great choice for many investors due to its many benefits including easy application and work permit fee waiver.
 Besides, foreigners can start work right away with this visa.

 3. Satisfy Local Director Requirement